MSc. Hearing, Balance and Communication

 We collaborate with national and international experts.
 Our courses are taught by specialized, experienced lecturers in audiology, dementia, speech and language, and other disciplines.
 This is to ensure that the knowledge and information we share are the most relevant and up-to-date.

 Flexible Pathways: We offer our courses through four different pathways to suit your needs and busy professional life.
 Our 2–3-day modular structure allows you to tailor your learning to meet your professional needs.
 You can also attend each module as a separate course.
-For audiologists, we offer clinical specialist training.
+For audiologists, we offer specialist training which can be used for the Higher Training Scheme.

 In this video, Dr. Nicola Bessell from the Department of Speech and Hearing Sciences at UCC discusses our programme and what makes our courses unique and different.